Giving young people the opportunity to learn practical, rural management skills, whilst undertaking an apprenticeship in Environmental Conservation.

 - Using the practical skills learnt, they carried out significant amounts of work, particularly within the Coupes and Cords, Hidden Hedgerows, Share Wood and Greenwood Trails projects.

-- Most of the apprentices who have completed have gained local employment within the landscape and rural skills industries.
+- Most of the apprentices who completed have gained local employment within the landscape and rural skills industries.

 Take a look at our landscape conservation map to see where the apprentices have been working.